St. Aphrem Syrian Orthodox Theological Seminary and the Patriarchate at Ma`arat Sayyidnaya, Damascus, Syria

 Young Zakka's performance in schools was always excellent; he consistently scored high marks.
 His elementary education was in the schools at the Al-Tahra Al-Dakhilyah's church (Our Lady's church) and Mor Touma's school (St.Thomas school) at Mosul.
 In 1957 he graduated from the college with 97 % of marks.
 Thus he completed his studies with success on the fields of history, philosophy, theology and church-law.
 He advanced in Syriac, Arabic and English languages, and received diplomas in each of these fields.

 Soon after the graduation, he joined the faculty of the seminary where he taught Syriac, Arabic and the Bible.
 Little later, Rabban Zakka was called to the Patriarchate by the then Patriarch of Antioch Moran Mor Ignatius Aphrem I, one of the most erudite scholars and efficient administrators the Church has seen in modern times.
 Rabban Zakka became the second, and later the first, Secretary to the Patriarch.
-After the demise of Moran Mor Aprem I, he continued as First Secretary to the new Patriarch, Moran Mor Ya`qub III
+After the demise of Moran Mor Aprem I, he continued as First Secretary to the new Patriarch, Moran Mor Ya`qub III.

 On November 17, 1957, Patriarch Mor Ya`qub III ordained him a priest.
 On April 15, 1959, the Patriarch decorated him with ‘the Holy cross of the grand monk’.